Skill vs Capability vs Competency: How to Differentiate the Three

 92% of recruiters say soft skills are equally or more important than hard skills.
 40% of jobseekers say colleagues and culture is a top priority when accepting a role.
 Bad hires typically lack soft skills more than technical abilities.
 Need we say more?

-There’ll be a complex mix of personal abilities like intercultural understanding, conflict resolution, teamwork, ethical understanding and self-motivation that you want in leaders.
+There’ll be a complex mix of personal abilities like intercultural understanding, conflict resolution, teamwork, ethical understanding, emotional intelligence and self-motivation that you want in leaders.
 But they may not come easily to budding leaders who are taking on emotional labour for the first time, let alone integrating knowledge of strategy into employees’ day to day (a crucial task).

 Keep listing, developing and maintaining certain behaviours and traits, as this is important for maintaining a culture you’re proud of and people want to work for.